Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

 All of the Hamiltonian orbits $x_0$ have canonical capping discs $F(x_0)$: In the case of constant orbits, we take these orbits to be constant capping discs and in the case of orbits which wind non-trivially around the divisor, we take these orbits to be multiply covered fiber discs passing through the divisors $D_{i,0}$ oriented so that the boundary of $F(x_0)$ is $x_0$.

-\begin{rem} While these Hamiltonians have some degenerate orbits, we will only be concerned with local versions of Floer cohomology between degenerate orbits and will be able to use Lemma \ref{lem: generalHam}, as in the proof of Lemma \ref{lem: MBcompactness}, to rule out undesirable breakings. \end{rem}
+\begin{rem} While these Hamiltonians may have some degenerate orbits, only orbits inside of $U^{loc}_{\v_0}$ will be inputs or outputs of our Floer theoretic operations and we will be able to use Lemma \ref{lem: generalHam}, as in the proof of Lemma \ref{lem: MBcompactness}, to rule out undesirable breakings. \end{rem}

 We note for later use that several of our other constructions from \S 2 and \S \ref{sect: PSSiso1} have obvious analogues in the projective bundle, for example we let the hypersuface $\hat{\Sigma}_\ell^{loc}, \Sigma_{\ell}^{loc}$ denotes the local analogues of the hypersufaces $\hat{\Sigma}_{\epsilon_{\ell}^{p}},\Sigma_{\ell}^{p}$ in $X$.
 In the projective bundle $PD_I$, we work relative to the normal crossings divisor